Write Effective Program Management Reports

 It Takes Too Long To Read

-Take comfort…the person on the receiving end of this program management report feels as if it takes too long to read as well.
-There are so many details included and meaningless facts and figures that their eyes glaze over the second they see this program management report pop into their inbox.
+Take comfort…the person on the receiving end of this report feels as if it takes too long to read as well.
+There are so many details included and meaningless facts and figures that their eyes glaze over the second they see the email from you pop into their inbox.

 It Doesn’t Net Things Out